SquGus/CSSforJSChallenge05/README.md

-# Sole&Ankle, Revisited — Module 5 workshop
+# Sole&Ankle, Revisited — Challenge 5

-In the Flexbox module, we built an e-commerce store:
+In the Flexbox challenge, we built an e-commerce store:

 ![A screenshot of the original Flexbox module workshop](./docs/original-desktop.png)

-In this workshop, we'll make this application responsive, so that it looks great and works well on phones and tablets:
+In this challenge, we'll make this application responsive, so that it looks great and works well on phones and tablets:

 ![A GIF showing how the design changes across viewport widths](./docs/resize-demo.gif)